SouthGreenPlatform/trainings/_pages/trinityTrinotate/TP-Annotation.md

 <a name="practice-2"></a>
 # Trinotate pipeline : second part (Annotation report script)

+Now, we need allocate 10 RAM memory and 2 CPU with `srun` to continue with this practical.

  <p class="warning"> WARNING !:  Don't forget that you can scp results from first part of this TP from `nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/results_sacharomyces`!
  </p>

 {% highlight python %}
+cd /scratch/formationX/ANNOTATION/
-scp nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/results_sacharomyces/ /scratch/formationX/ANNOTATION/
+scp -r nas:/data2/formation/TP-trinity/TRINITY_OUT/ANNOTATION/results_sacharomyces/ .
 {% endhighlight %}

 #### Loading results into a Trinotate SQLite database and generating a report.

 Generating a Trinotate annotation report involves first loading all of our bioinformatics computational results into a Trinotate SQLite database.
 The Trinotate software provides a boilerplate SQLite database called `Trinotate.sqlite` that comes pre-populated with a lot of generic data about SWISSPROT records and Pfam domains.
 This database is populated with all computes obtained before and the expression data to build a final report.

-- Run the second bash script `build_Sqlite_trinotate_database_and_report-JAv1.2.0.sh` .
+- Run the second bash script `build_sqlite_trinotateDB.sh` .
 This script needs as input the assembled transcrits and the repertory containing the whole of results obtained by `run_trinotate.slurm` (option -r) and the transcripts assembled by trinity file (option -f).

 {% highlight python %}